Tycro-Games/tycro-games.github.io/_posts/2025-01-08-Basic-Texturing-for-Grand-Strategy-Games-Using-Europa-Universalis-IV-Files.md

 ## Background

-Grand Strategy games (GTG) are a niche genre that appeal only to a smaller portion of the strategy audience.
+Grand Strategy games (GSG) are a niche genre that appeal only to a smaller portion of the strategy audience.
 Their complex simulations of the world make it a hard genre to get into as well as a difficult one to develop for.
 The complex systems that guide diplomacy, economy and even history are being utilized for more than just entertainment.
 The area of research around these games has become more active in the recent years.
 Grand Strategy games might also be "Serious Games" and will aid in teaching history, economy and medieval diplomacy.
 Here are a few research papers exploring these topics:

 - [Grand Strategy Games As A Pedagogical Tool For Introductory Economics: A Student's Perspective](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4986923#paper-references-widget)
 - [Simulating medieval connections Grand strategy games and social network analysis](https://jhnr.net/articles/81/files/660bbe5c7c0b0.pdf)